nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Expected: 3 restaurant listed!.
 Details of the restaurant message is shown on the right hand side.

 1. Test case: `tags $$$`<br>
-   Expected: Error message display stating tags are alphanumeric, requests user to use the price command for filtering price labels instead.
+   Expected: Message displays no restaurants found.

 1. Other incorrect find commands to try: `tags`<br>
    Expected: Invalid command format!.
-Description, parameters and an example of the right use of the find command is shown.
+Description, parameters and an example of the right use of the `tags` command is shown.

 ### Filtering by price